 Children start learning about food at a very early age.
-The food they eat and the messages they receive during this time lay the foundations for the choices they make about food as they move up to school and beyond.
+The messages they receive during this time lay the foundations for the choices they make about food as they move up to school and beyond.
 With more than one in five children overweight or obese as they start their school reception year, it’s never been more important to help them get a healthy start in life.

 We’re leading the work to help early years providers meet children’s nutritional needs more consistently, and to help families with young children to develop the cooking skills and confidence they need to cook and eat more healthily.

-We’re working with 25 local authorities to train health and early years professionals – helping them to understand the voluntary food and drink guidelines for early years settings and to implement them in the settings in their area.
-We’re also training early years professionals to confidently and safely run healthy cooking activities with families.
+We’re working with local authorities across the country to train health and early years professionals – helping them to understand the voluntary food and drink guidelines for early years settings and to cascade good practice in their communities.
+We’re also training them to safely run healthy cooking activities with families and children.

 Read more about Eat Better, Start Better training

 Hear from settings and local authorities who've tried it.